davidsonbr12/asteroids/README.md

 ## Gameplay

 Pilot a ship through an asteroid field.
-Shoot asteroids to split them into smaller fragments — destroy them completely to clear the field.
+Shoot asteroids to split them into smaller fragments and straight-up destroy them completely to clear the field.
 One hit from an asteroid ends the game.

 **Controls**